hekzam/scan-gui/README.md

  - Look at the Application output for hints on what still needs to be done.
  - read the summaries of the modules located in the .h files (mainly `preview`, `sortTable`, `TableBox` and `mainwindow`)
+ - Click on the search bar to enter your search
+ - Different type of search, the simple : *word* , the multiple *word1, word2, ...* and the
+   tag search : *tag1: word1; tag2: word2, word3;...*
  - Hovering the sliders below the preview opens up a tooltip that tells you what they do.
  - some buttons do not work : Delete, Assing and Mark as Validated, feel free to remove, rework them if needed.